karthik235689/PhishDetect/README.md

 ## Data Collection

 The set of phishing URLs are collected from opensource service called  **PhishTank**.
 To download the data:  [https://www.phishtank.com/developer_info.php](https://www.phishtank.com/developer_info.php).
-From this dataset, 5000 random phishing URLs are collected to train the ML models.
+From this dataset, 5000 random phishing URLs are collected to train the Machine Learning models.

 ## Feature Extraction
 The below mentioned category of features are extracted from the URL data: